moorepants/eme185/content/pages/memos.rst

 should share these memos with your project sponsor(s) for feedback but the main audience you should address are the course instructors.

-The memos should have no more than two pages of main content and an optional appendices.
+The memos should have no more than three pages of main content and an optional appendices.
 The "main content" is defined as the essential text, figures, tables, etc. to tell your story.
 Additionally, feel free to link to rich media: videos, websites, demos, etc. This main content should stand on its own without